sr1j/sr1j.github.io/_posts/2021-06-20-My-first-open-source-contribution-to-SerenityOS.md

 Many open source projects have beginner-friendly issues labelled “good-first-issue” or something similar.
 So I went to SerenityOS’ issue tracker on GitHub and went through all the  good first issues hoping to find something easy yet interesting.
 I found [one] called “GML Playground: Hovering over the auto-completion window makes it disappear” and decided to go with it.
 So the autocomplete suggestions window in the GML Playground disappears when a user hovers over it, and I needed to fix that.

 What was interesting about it?
-I found the same bug in SerenityOS’ HackStudio IDE and moreover I saw Andreas facing it in [one of his Youtube video].
+I found the same bug in SerenityOS’ HackStudio IDE and moreover I saw Andreas facing it in [one of his Youtube videos].

 But finding your first issue may be difficult; there are usually only a few good first issues, and there’s a good chance that they've already been taken up by someone else.
 However, one of the best parts of contributing to an open source project is that you can suggest your own ideas and/or find bugs after playing with different things in the project, i.e., you can open your own good first issues!